Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 ## Modify index.html

 **index.html** was created to serve as the Web site's home page, but it's currently empty.
-The next step is to piur some HTML into it.
+The next step is to pour some HTML into it.
 We'll start simple by using Unix's [echo](https://linux.die.net/man/1/echo) command to add a single line of HTML.

-We need to put some kind of content onto our cat-centric website, and it makes sense to start with its home page.
-Here, you use the `echo` command to add a heading line to `index.html`. `echo` is a Unix command that echoes whatever you type.
-The `>` on the command line redirects the command's output to a file.

 1. Execute the following command: